How to Get a Schools, Hospitals & Laboratories Furniture Trading License in Dubai

 Setup Costs and Steps at Dubai South Business Hub Free Zone

-Setting up a trading licence at Dubai South Business Hub Free Zone is straightforward and cost-competitive compared with mainland Dubai options.
-Typical free zone trading licence fees range from AED 12,000 to AED 25,000 depending on whether you select a flexi-desk, shared office, or dedicated office package.
+Setting up a trading license at Dubai South Business Hub Free Zone is straightforward and cost-competitive compared with mainland Dubai options.
+Typical free zone trading license fees range from AED 12,000 to AED 25,000 depending on whether you select a flexi-desk, shared office, or dedicated office package.
 Additional costs to budget for include registration fees, visa allocation charges, and optional warehouse or storage facility leasing if you intend to hold physical stock within the free zone.

 The step-by-step process is as follows: